 - If operating times are not specified on lane signage, a lane operates 24 hours a day, 7 days a week.

-- Only for use by buses, bikes, motorbikes and mopeds during the restriction times (except the Northern Busway, which is for buses only).
+- Only for use by buses, bikes, motorbikes and mopeds during the restriction times (except for motorways, including the Northern Busway, which are for buses only).

 - Vehicles are not allowed on a bus lane during active periods.